DaverSomethingSomethingOrg/ConanToolchain/docs/CIWorkflows.md

 We use our tools to build our tools.
 But we need to get started on a new platform by building our basic compiler suite.

-Using cacheing in GitHub Actions, we can connect multiple toolchain workflows to each other, so that dependencies built in one phase can be installed during subsequent phases.
+Using caching in GitHub Actions, we can connect multiple toolchain workflows to each other, so that dependencies built in one phase can be installed during subsequent phases.